forsling/fiskta/README.md

 # fiskta

 **fiskta** (FInd SKip TAke) is a cursor-oriented data extraction tool.
-You write imperative programs that navigate through files and extract what you need—find a pattern, skip ahead, take some bytes.
-No cryptic syntax, just straightforward step-by-step (hopefully) intuitive operations.
+Unlike traditional text tools that match patterns on lines, fiskta lets you navigate through files with explicit position and movement commands—find a pattern, skip ahead, take some bytes.
+You think in terms of "where am I?" and "what do I do from here?" rather than "what pattern matches this line?"

+This makes it easier to extract text between delimiters, navigate multi-line structures, and build complex conditional extractions step by step.
+No cryptic syntax, just straightforward imperative operations.

+fiskta sits between grep (pattern matching) and awk (field processing).
+Use it when grep is too simple but you don't need awk's transformation capabilities—you just need to navigate and extract.

 * Zero dependencies beyond a C11 compiler and libc.
 * Binary size: Stripped binary < 100 KiB.